F1LT3R/remidi/README.md

 This simple code allows you to send MIDI messages easily from one application to another.

 In my case, I can write an audio/visual composition in Reason.
-Reason triggers and changes the video clips and parameters in Avenue, making the music and the music video a single process.
+Reason triggers and changes the video clips and parameters in Avenue, making the music and the music video, a singular process.

 You can update the code if you want to provide more channels, and change the names.